 It's a great barb, but it goes only so deep.
 Scott blurs for comic effect what other Anderson critics have simply overlooked: the distinction between an artist's character and the content of his art.
 Hitchcock’s films are strewn with dead bodies, but as far as I know he never killed anyone.
 Likewise, Anderson employs precocity and arrested development as recurring themes, and childlike whimsy as a surface effect, but it doesn’t follow that he himself is a man-child tossing off frivolous entertainments.
-Actually everything about him suggests a shrewd, ambitious, conscious artist.
+Actually everything about him suggests a shrewd, ambitious, self-aware artist.
 In interviews he appears well-schooled in both literary and cinematic history, and speaks thoughtfully about his inspirations and intentions.
 His slight boyish shyness looks, in another light, like canny reticence.

 * * *

 The charge Anderson can never seem to duck was phrased most memorably by Roger Ebert: “terminal whimsy.”
 Ebert had the good sense to qualify this: “Isn’t that better than half-hearted whimsy, or no whimsy at all?”
 But the Scott review, which has become the template for so many others, makes the case more sternly: